 The Dual Maverick® 450 is shipped with the negative battery cable disconnected.
-Before you operate the machine, make sure the RUN/STOP switch is in the STOP position and attach the disconnected cable securely to the negative (-) battery terminal.
+Before you operate the machine, make sure the Run - Stop switch is in the STOP position.

 Remove the insulating cap from the negative battery terminal.
 Replace and tighten negative battery cable terminal.
 NOTE: This machine is furnished with a wet charged battery; if unused for several months, the battery may require a booster charge.
 Be sure to use the correct polarity when charging the battery.